-Kanda Poha, also known as Kande Pohe in Maharashtra (where kanda = onions, and poha = flattened rice flakes), is a breakfast dish that originated from the western states of India, but is now fairly popular across the country.
+Kanda Poha, also known as Kande Pohe in Maharashtra is a breakfast dish that originated from the western states of India, but is now fairly popular across the country.
 And this Kanda Poha recipe is my version of the classic comfort food.

-In-fact I love this dish so much, that a plate of Kanda poha, along with piping hot adrak chai is what my breakfast dreams are made of.
-So I hope you try this recipe, and enjoy it as much as I do.
+In-fact I love this dish so much, that a plate of Kanda poha, along with a cup of piping hot adrak chai is what my breakfast dreams are made of.

 Oh and also, I know I keep saying it’s a breakfast recipe, but Kanda Poha makes for a great evening snack too.
 Especially if you are expecting guests, this is super quick, easy, and yummy to whip up.